Optimal Planning of Electric Vehicle Charging Stations: Integrating Public Charging Networks and Transportation

 Utilizing the Texas EV charging network as a case study, our analysis underscores the advantages of strategic charger placement and the impact of potential charging congestion along travel routes.
 This methodology significantly curtails overall charging times for long-distance travelers, encouraging wider EV adoption.

 The rest of the paper is organized as follows.
 Section \ref{mieg} discusses our methodology in detail.
-It begins with our strategy for future charger locations.
-Next, we discuss an algorithm to select appropriate charging stations for minimizing the total travel time and charging times.
+It begins with \wj{a comprehensive analysis of current traffic conditions and the distribution of EV charging stations across Texas, identifying key areas with insufficient charging infrastructure, and provides recommendations for} future charger locations.
+Next, we \wj{introduce} an algorithm to select appropriate charging stations for minimizing the total travel time and charging duration.
 Section \ref{csft} delves into a case study assessing the performance of our algorithm using real dataset, integrating the densely populated Dallas-Fort Worth area with traffic congestion points, charging stations, and the actual road network.
 The paper concludes in Section \ref{conc}, summarizing the findings and their implications for future research and policy-making.